BaltacMihai/component-ui/src/guides/Color.md

   <h2> What are colors?</h2>
   <br>
   <p>
-    Color is one of the most influential tools we have as designers, whether we're visual designers or not.
-And it has the power to do a lot of things for us.
-It can set a brand's tone and draw users' attention.
-But it can be tricky to find the right combination of colors and then applying those colors to your design
+    Color is one of the most powerful tools we have as designers, whether we are UI desingers or not.
+And it has the ability to perform a variety of things for us.
+It may establish the tone for a brand and attract people' attention.
+However, finding the appropriate color combination and then applying those colors to your design might be difficult.
   </p>
   <p>
   </p>
   <p>
-    So, how can you use colors to enhance your design?
+  So, how can you include color into your design?
   </p>
   <p>
-    The choice of a color pallette and its application to a design are not mere happy accidents.
-It takes iteration and carefull application to really benefit and take full advantage of a color in a UI.
-Appropriate color use can enhance brand perception, draw attention and encourage interactions, impact users' emtions, and icrease usability
+   The selection of a color palette and its application to a design are not coincidental.
+Iteration and careful application are required to fully benefit from and take use of a color in a UI.
+Color may improve brand impression, capture attention and stimulate interactions, influence user emotions, and increase usability.
   </p>
 </section>
 <br>